tadpol/ucr/README.md

 Keys are an argument with a `=`, such as `sid=qwerty`.
 These are converted into environment variables.
 The key name is converted to uppercase and prefixed with the script name.
 (So `sid=qwerty` gets exported as `${(U)scriptname}_SID=qwerty`)

 After all options and keys have been removed from the argument list, the remaining args are used to search for a function.
 This is done by prefixing the script name and adding `_` between args.
 If a function is not found, the last argument is dropped and searched again.
-If nothing is found after trying all subpatterns, then the function `${scriptname}_function_not_found` is called.
+If nothing is found after trying all sub-patterns, then the function `${scriptname}_function_not_found` is called.

 `$scriptname tasks` is useful to see what tasks have been defined.